Friedrichstadt (Berlin): History

 The fortified walls which surrounded greater Berlin became a hindrance to traffic, which was becoming consistently busier and more uncontrolled.
 Although the walls had been constructed for the purposes of keeping invaders out, and stopping smuggling and deserters, the walls had become an increasing nuisance.
 Extra gates were deemed necessary.
 Another gate, the third for the Friedrichstadt neighbourhood, was built in 1839, and opened in 1840.

 The writer Max Osborn captures a picture of the economic development of Leipzig Street, and of Friedrichstadt as a whole during the 1870s in one of his memoirs:

 "The center of commercial life in Friedrichstadt was in its shops and offices, but these were somewhat sparse.
 Linden trees slowly filled the gaps between businesses which had been open for decades, before Leipzig Street had asserted its importance...

 Leipzig Street had a lot of potential, but when it just began, it differed greatly from our current perceptions of a great shopping street.
 There was no talk of the strings of closed and failed businesses which would occur; there were large gaps in the stores along the streets.
 However, even then the street was not defeated, its character remained.
 There were still many respectable middle-class families who lived comfortably in the upper stories of the buildings.
 In great numbers, they changed the pleasure gardens in the backs of the houses into vegetable gardens, and opened these to the public as inns and other such establishments, where one could sit under tall, old trees.

 The neighbourhood's traffic played out over the pavement in patterns we no longer know.
 Leipzig Street was not the only place people went in the neighbourhood for shopping of peace of mind ...
 However, the conquest of Leipzig Street came in phases.
 While its eastern section was being besieged by the hordes of shoppers, its western sections remained calm."

 The Gendarmenmarkt as it appeared in 1815.

-Friedrichstraße, named after King Frederick I, the founder of Friedrichstadt, including the section in the Dorotheenstadt neighbourhood, is 3.3 km (2.1 mi) length.
+Friedrichstraße, named after King Frederick I, the founder of Friedrichstadt, including the section in the Dorotheenstadt neighbourhood, is 3.3 km (2.1 mi) in length.
 It was the first shopping and amusement street in Berlin, and was a major artery in the road network.
 The street was so large that the royal army used it as a venue to practice marching, due to its length and width.